Firearms Licensing Law

 The local authority will have a taxi licensing policy, which will set out the requirements for a private taxi drivers license and how to apply.

 David has an LL.B (Hons) degree in law.
 He was voted one of the UK’s most influential aspiring lawyers.
-He was also directly involved in the protection of workers’ rights as respected Union Rep for Usdaw, and he is the Non-Executive Legal Director for the Humber Taxi Association.
+He was also directly involved in the protection of workers’ rights as respected Union Rep for Usdaw, and he was the Non-Executive Legal Director for the Humber Taxi Association.

 Here when you need me.